Alabama Medicare Supplements

 Don’t Miss This Opportunity

 The best time to enroll in a Medicare Supplement is during your Open Enrollment Period.
-When you first enroll in Medicare Part B at age 65 or older, you have six months to enroll in any Medicare Supplement without answering health questions.
+When you first enroll in Medicare Part B at age 65 or older, you have six months to enroll in any Medicare Supplement without answering any health questions.
 Your acceptance is guaranteed, and pre-existing health conditions receive full coverage immediately.
-When your Open Enrollment Period ends, you can apply for a Medicare Supplement later at any time, but you will have to answer all the health questions on the application.
+When your Open Enrollment Period ends, you can apply for a Medicare Supplement later at any time, but you will have to answer all health questions on the application.
 The insurance company could decline your application if you answer yes to any of the health questions.
-In other words, you have a pre-existing health conditions the insurance company does not want to cover.
-You only have one opportunity to get a Medicare Supplement without answering health questions.
-This one-time offer is only good for six months from the time you activate your Part B of Medicare.
-Don’t miss this one opportunity to enroll in any Medicare Supplement Plan of your choice without having to answer health questions.
-Health conditions won’t matter then or in the future.
-Call me with any questions about Medicare and get expert advice and free quotes at no cost or obligation.
+In other words, you have a pre-existing health condition the insurance company does not want to cover.
+You only get one opportunity to enroll in a Medicare Supplement without having to go through medical underwriting.
+Don’t miss this one opportunity to enroll in any Medicare Supplement plan of your choice regardless of health conditions.
+Get expert advice at no cost or obligation.
 Call me today at 205-290-8648 and let me help you find the right Medicare Supplement plan.